xiuchaos/HandsOn/README.md

 ## Part I The fundamentals of machine learning

 ### 1. the machine learning landscape
+> hyper-parameter decides the amount of regularization to apply during learning must be set prior to training and remains constant during training.
    * Testing and validating

 ### 2. End-to-End machine learning project